gastonstat/relic-stat159/lectures/02-typical-work-style.md

 	</a>
 </h3>

-In this lecture we'll talk about the typical way of doing things
+In this lecture we'll talk about the typical way of (not) doing things

 ### Activity 1